nktuyen/pyVocabScaper/README.md

 # pyWebTextsScaper
-Scab English vocabularies from multiple sources such as websites, files, databases.
+Scap English vocabularies from multiple sources such as websites, files, databases.